Senior couple using laptop sitting on a couch.

 Did you know?

-When someone passes away, contacting a credit card company to cancel their card can easily be forgotten.
+When someone passes away, it’s easy to forget to contact a credit card company to cancel their card.
 But failing to do so could cause a number of problems, including leaving the deceased’s credit card account susceptible to identity theft.

 How to notify Discover when a cardmember has died

 Our Deceased Account Services Specialists will work with you to finalize the account.
-They can be reached directly at 1-800-347-5519.
+You can reach them directly at 1-800-347-5519.

 Discover Deceased Account Services department handles the process of closing an account upon notification that one of our valued customers has passed away.
 We are committed to managing the process with the utmost sensitivity and care and are here to assist you with your questions and needs.